Sebastien-Raguideau/MMB_DTP/Long read metagenomics sequencing tutorial.md

 conda activate LongReads
 ```

-It is important to store all data and outputs in directories contained within the mounted volume in `~/mydatalocal` to insure you do not run out of space on your VMs.
+It is important to store all data and outputs in directories contained within the `Projects` dir to insure you do not run out of space on your VMs.

-Get the fast5 reads into the `mydatalocal` dir on our VM:
+Get the fast5 reads into the `Projects` dir on our VM:

 ```
-cd ~/mydatalocal
+cd ~/Projects

 mkdir LongReads

 cd LongReads

-cp ~/data/public/teachdata/ebame/Quince-data-2021/Quince_datasets/LongRead_data/Nanopore/fast5_subset.tar.gz .
+cp ~/Data/Rob_data/fast5_subset.tar.gz .

 tar -xvzf fast5_subset.tar.gz